 Unless things change drastically, I predict the USA will start to exceed local ICU bed capacity by March 23, in places like New York, Washington state, and the Bay Area.
 Certainly by the end of March.
 Places like Nebraska may not experience these problems, because measures to reduce transmission started while case numbers were still low.

 That is a bit more nuanced than yesterday’s prediction.
 I was looking at maps of the USA outbreak last night and realized that the country level totals are obscuring a lot of variation between states.
 This matters because when a locale starts reducing transmission by social distancing relative to the size of the outbreak makes a big difference.
-Consider this figure2 comparing two Italian provinces: barplot of COVID-19 cases in two Italian provinces The first confirmed case in Italy was in Lodi province on February 21.
+Consider this figure2 comparing two Italian provinces: The first confirmed case in Italy was in Lodi province on February 21.
 The Italian government prohibited movement in or out of 10 municipalities in Lodi on February 23, only two days later.
 Although cases began to increase in Bergamo province on February 28, movement prohibitions were not extended there until March 8, more than a week after the first cases were reported.
 Cases increased in both provinces, but in Lodi the increase is linear, while Bergamo the increase is exponential.
 I fear New York and friends are like Bergamo.
 I’m hoping Nebraska and other small states are like Lodi.

 Full data nerd past here